robincornett/display-featured-image-genesis/readme.txt

 More words at [my site](http://robincornett.com/plugins/display-featured-image-genesis/).

-*Note: although this plugin requires the [Genesis Framework by StudioPress](http://studiopress.com/) or child themes, it is not an official plugin for this framework and is neither endorsed nor supported by StudioPress.*
+_Note: although this plugin requires the [Genesis Framework by StudioPress](http://studiopress.com/) or child themes, it is not an official plugin for this framework and is neither endorsed nor supported by StudioPress._

+= An Image for Every Page =

+__Display Featured Image for Genesis__ now allows you to select a default, or fallback, Featured Image, which will be used if a post/page does not have a Featured Image set, or if the post/page's Featured Image is too small (smaller than your medium image setting), and on archive and taxonomy pages.
+You may set the Default Featured Image under Appearance > Display Featured Image Settings.

+= Simple Styling =

+__Display Featured Image for Genesis__ has some styling built in but I have intentionally tried to keep it minimal.
+All styling is for the backstretch image options, as the large options seem pretty straightforward.
+Stying for titles are largely inherited from your theme--for example, the title will use the same size and font for your page titles, whether you are using a Featured Image or not.
+Some styles you can incorporate into your own theme:

+* `.has-leader` applies to any page using a leader/backstretch image.
+Applies to the whole page.
+* `.big-leader` the container which holds the leader/backstretch image and the post/page Title and excerpt or description.
+* `.featured-image-overlay` style appended to the post/page title if Move Excerpts option _is not_ selected (default).
+* `.excerpt` (for single posts/pages) and `.archive-description` (for archives) are styled as a unit.
+These are the containers for the post/page/archive/taxonomy title and description if the Move Excerpts option _is_ selected.
+* `.featured` is appended to the large image output directly above the post/page content.

 == Installation ==